elastic/elasticsearch/CONTRIBUTING.md

 Therefore you should try and avoid logging at `ERROR` level unless the error really does indicate that Elasticsearch is now running in a degraded state from which it will not recover.
+For instance, the `FsHealthService` uses `ERROR` logs to record that the data path failed some basic health checks and hence the node cannot continue to operate as a member of the cluster:

+    logger.error(new ParameterizedMessage("health check of [{}] failed", path), ex);

 Errors like this should be very rare.
-When in doubt, prefer `WARN`.
+When in doubt, prefer `WARN` to `ERROR`.

 ### Creating A Distribution